aymanbm/XGBOOST1/README.md

 The model was optimized using Random Search to find the best hyperparameters, improving the model’s accuracy and robustness.

 2. Support Vector Machine (SVM)
-SVM with an RBF kernel was applied to separate the data points in higher-dimensional space.
+SVM with an linear kernel was applied to separate the data points in higher-dimensional space.

 Hyperparameters such as the C parameter and gamma were fine-tuned to improve performance.